Avonae/ansible-playbooks/README.md

 - Disables root authentication and password authentication
 - Adds the server's IP, port, and username to ~/.ssh/config on the host machine
 - Adds the SSH port to UFW and enables it Additionally, you can also install updates.
-Once the setup is complete, you can log in using a simple command:

 The installation consist of 3 parts: